arosbio/cpsign_docs/source/sections/cli/CLI.md

 |`-10:-2:2:b=2` | 2^-10, 2^-8, .., 2^-2 | E.g. specifying gamma values in tune |
 |`0:10:2,100,1000`| 0, 2, .., 10, 100, 1000 | Combine enumeration and explicit numbers |

-If you are uncertain about the syntax and wish to try it out before using it and potentially get unwanted behavior you can test it out using `explain list-syntax --test <your range argument>` to see what cpsign will make out of it.
+If you are uncertain about the syntax and wish to try it out before using it and potentially get unwanted behavior you can test it out using `explain list-syntax --test <your range argument>` to see what CPSign will make out of it.
 Further note that this enumeration is capped at producing at most 1000 entries, and will fail if you input something that would result in excess of that, this applies both to the testing function and to all arguments given to the CLI.

 ## Encryption

 Precomputed data and predictor models can optionally be saved in encrypted format if you have the required extension on your classpath (see {ref}`secure_data` information).
 Once you have the extension you can generate an encryption key using the {ref}`generate-key` program, this can either be a text-string or saved directly to a file.
 The text-string is then passed to the `--key` parameter, or the encryption file to `--key-file`, both when generating encrypted output ({ref}`precompute`, {ref}`transform` or {ref}`train`) and when using the encrypted models/data as input ({ref}`train`, {ref}`predict` etc).
-Note that the file version is recommended both because the possible keys is larger and that passing the key as plain text in the console is a security
+Note that the file version is recommended both because the number of possible keys is larger and that passing the key as plain text in the console/terminal is a potential security risk depending on your setup.

 ## Progress bar

 CPSign write out text continuously during each run, except in case it is silenced by the user.
-In case a graphical view of the progress status is desired, it's possible to add the `--progress-bar` flag.
+In case a graphical view of the progress status is desired, it's possible to use the `--progress-bar` flag.
 Using `--progress-bar` outputs the progress in Unicode format, which is poorly rendered in case it is not supported by the terminal or environment used, e.g. in case output is viewed using a text-file in retrospect, in which case we do not recommend using the progress bar anyways.

 If you are both using the progress bar option and get all text output written to the terminal at the same time, the output will be messy, in that case the standard out (normal cpsign text) should be separated from the standard error (progress bar).
-This can be done e.g. by sending standard out to a text file and only view the progress bar in the terminal, by using i.e. `> ./cpsign-[version]-uber.jar train ..... > log.txt` which then only leave standard error text to be sent to the terminal, thus separating the output so it is displayed correctly.
+This can be done e.g. by sending standard out to a text file and only view the progress bar in the terminal, by using i.e. `> ./cpsign-[version]-fatjar.jar train ..... > log.txt` which then only leave standard error text to be sent to the terminal, thus separating the output so it is displayed correctly.

 Note that the progress bar is non-conflicting when running with the `--silent` flag, so it is fully possible to ignore the standard output and only display the progress bar.